 Dislikes: Being in a hurry, any form of mum shaming, plastic waste and littering

 Emily is a wellbeing coach and a freelance Producer, making documentary style films.
 She started her career in radio after graduating from Sheffield University with an English degree and a Masters in Broadcast Journalism.
 After graduating she spent time working between Manchester and London as a music journalist before moving into producing television commercials.

 In the last few years Emily’s redefined what she wants out of life and work.
 Her experience as a Big Sister back in 2016 was frame-breaking, and resulted in her changing direction, training to become a coach and setting up her own wellbeing business.
-Now after an epic adventure travelling around South East Asia she is back and working with our Founder, Jane Kenyon to develop and deliver our Super 7 workshops, the Girls Code and Role Model Relay events.
+Now after an epic adventure travelling around South East Asia she is back and working with our Founder, Jane Kenyon to host our hugely popular Role Model Relay events throughout the North West.

 Emily says ‘Having gone through my own struggles at school and being bullied for being different, making sure girls are surrounded by strong role models is a passion of mine and I am super dedicated to inspiring woman of all ages to be the best they can be.’